 Changes made to retiree benefit plan structures have stabilized the program and protected the District from increases in costs for future retirees.
 It has not changed the fact that the District has a pay-as-you go program where costs must be budgeted and paid for those who retired prior to July of 2010 and for those who are in the new programs.
 The ten-year annual average cost increase, which includes employees adding and dropping benefits as well as health care premium rate increases, is 7%.
 Over the past three year's rates have increased, but costs have remained fairly stable, running between \$18-19 million per year, due to the fluctuation in participants as well as their individual choices of program and Medicare eligibility.
-The liability is subject to change based upon the changing standards coming from the Governmental Accounting Standards Board.
+The Board has expressed interest in placing the retiree benefit fund into an irrevocable trust.
+Staff is recommending that the Board authorize a trust through Cal-PERS, adopting an irrevocable trust is estimated to reduce the liability of the District by an estimated \$83 million, helping to offset the increase that has happened due to the new rule adoption which will become effective in June of 2017.